jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 When you travel, you'll meet young people from all over the world, and have a great time.
 You have the whole rest of your life to be responsible.

-Seriously consider a career in the skilled trades, like being a nurse, plumber, or an electrician.
-These careers offer many advantages compared to white collar work.
-You don't necessarily need a college degree.
-It's satisfying to see something physical come together and start working.
-It's not possible to outsource these jobs to another country.

 When you're ready to go back to school, you can go to any community college.
 On average, my community college teachers were better teachers than the Professors at UC Berkeley, who are famous for their research.
 You'll do better when you're ready to focus, and you have an idea of what you like.
 The older community college students in any math or science class are quite focused.
 They know where they want to go, and that it's going to take work.

 Of course, don't wait too long.
 If you have kids, your time vanishes, and you'll have to arrange childcare, so everything is harder.
-I'm typing this as my kid is hanging on my leg, whining.
+I'm typing this with a kid hanging on my leg, begging for attention.
+Duty calls.

 #### Work hard